 Additionally, even though it may seem slower, typing in what you are searching for is actually faster than navigating through a longer drop-down menu that might not actually have what you are looking for.

-Twenty Over Ten client, Rand Financial Planning has its pages listed on the top of their page, and they are very straightforward without drop-down menus.
-You can find all that you want simply by searching in the headers above and won’t get caught up when you click on a section only to have 5 more drop down.
-It works for some sites, however, keeping it simple is your best bet!
+Twenty Over Ten client, Valley Wealth Strategies has its pages listed on the top of their page, and they are very straightforward without drop-down menus.
+You can find all that you want simply by searching in the headers above and won’t get caught up when you click on a section only to have five more dropdowns.
+It works for some sites, however, keeping it simple is your best bet.

 In this case, and like in many other instances, it’s better to be short and sweet, rather than long-winded!
 People are busy and don’t stay on websites long, as mentioned above, so making long names is not advised.